cloudfoundry-incubator/quarks-docs/content/en/docs/quarks-secret/_index.md

 By default the component will watch for resources created in the `staging` namespace, but it can be configured to watch over multiple namespaces.

-It is possible to configure Quarks Secret to watch over different namespaces, [refer to the quarks-operator instructions](../quarks-operator/install/#multiple-namespaces) as they are share between all the `Quarks` components.
+[Refer to the quarks-operator instructions](../quarks-operator/install/#multiple-namespaces) as they are shared between all the `Quarks` components.

 ## Overview of Quarks Secret